Amazon's store of the future is delayed. Now what?

 Despite the slow start, the Amazon Go team is "talking about going forward," the former employee said.

-The former employee, who asked to not be named due to non-disclosure agreements signed with Amazon, disputed the Journal's story, suggesting the store was capable of handling more than 20 people.
+The former employee, who asked to not be named because of nondisclosure agreements signed with Amazon, disputed the Journal's story, suggesting the store was capable of handling more than 20 people.

 "They were on a path that it could be a viable product," the person said.
 "There were still challenges to be overcome, but it wasn't failing either."